ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Plugin Configuration & Documentation Standards
 ______________________________________________

-Plugins that support embedded documentation (see :ref:`ansible-doc` for the list) must include well-formed doc strings to be considered for merge into the Ansible repo.
-If you inherit from a plugin, you must document the options it takes, either via a documentation fragment or as a copy.
-Documentation is a good idea even if you're developing a plugin for local use.

 To define configurable options, describe them in the ``DOCUMENTATION`` section of the python file.
-Callback and connection plugins started using this system in Ansible version 2.4; most plugin types now use it.
+Callback and connection plugins have used this system since Ansible version 2.4; most plugin types now use it.
 This approach ensures that the documentation of your plugin's options will always be correct and up-to-date.
 To add a configurable option to your plugin, define it in this format:

 .. code-block:: python